 d) Delivery, Inspection and acceptance of Vehicle Sold

-i) No later than one (1) Business Day after conclusion of a Sale and confirmation by ADESA to the Seller that it has received full payment of the ADESA Invoice from the Buyer in accordance with Clause 8) below.
+i) The Seller shall schedule delivery of the Vehicle to the Buyer or, if Delivery is to be arranged by ADESA, release the Vehicle to ADESA and/or its chosen third-party Delivery company no later than one (1) Business Day after conclusion of a Sale and confirmation by ADESA to the Seller that it has received full payment of the ADESA Invoice from the Buyer in accordance with Clause 8) below.

 ii) Neither ADESA nor the Seller shall be liable for any delay in Delivery of the Vehicle which is caused by the Buyer’s failure to provide the Seller and ADESA with adequate Delivery instructions, including the Delivery Location.
 Dates for Delivery are estimated dates only, are not guaranteed in any way and time of Delivery shall not be of the essence.
 ADESA shall not under any circumstances be liable to the Buyer for any costs or expenses incurred by the Buyer as a result of any delay in Delivery or performance of the Services.
 The Seller is solely responsible in respect of arranging and executing Delivery (at the cost of the Buyer) unless agreed otherwise with ADESA (in which event ADESA shall arrange for a third party logistics company to execute Delivery, at the cost of the Buyer).